NFTY: History

 In 1965, NFTY acquired a new summer address: its own national camp—the URJ Kutz Camp in Warwick, NY.
-Beginning that summer, Kutz became the site for NFTY’s Leadership Institutes, Board Meetings, and other national programs.
+Beginning that summer, Kutz became the site for NFTY's Leadership Institutes, Board Meetings, and other national programs.
 It continues to be the headquarters for NFTY Leadership Training.

 In 1983, NFTY reintroduced the NFTY Convention in Washington, D.C.
 Every other year on President's Day weekend, hundreds to thousands of Reform Jewish teenagers gather for study, prayer, music, and socializing in a major North American city.
 A youth advisor's professional training conference was added to run concurrently in 1999 with a youth clergy track added in 2001.
 Convention typically alternates between the East and West coast.

 In the late 1980s at Mechina, a leadership training and policy setting gathering of the NFTY General Board, NFTY officially recognized itself as a North American movement, in response to a growing and influential Canadian population.
-To this day, the movement still works to get all of its membership, and more importantly, outside press to correctly identify the movement and its various events, i.e. NFTY Convention as opposed to National Convention and North American Executive and General Boards as opposed to National Board.

-From the very beginning, the work of NFTY's Youth Leadership has been supported by the adult Professional Staff of NFTY and the Union for Reform Judaism.
-Directors of NFTY include Rabbi Samuel Cook (1945–1967), Rabbi Henry Skirball (1963–1971), Rabbi Allan Smith (1971–2002) Rabbi Michael Mellen (2005–2011).
+In 2020 the URJ sold the property that Kutz Camp operated on to the town of Warwick, New York.

-Today, NFTY has over 450 local youth groups in 19 regions in the United States and Canada with over 150 regional events a year.
 Past NFTYites and NFTY leadership can be found as numerous rabbis, cantors, educators, social workers, synagogue leaders, and active Reform Jews across the world.
-For example, Eric Yoffie, recent President of the URJ, was a member of NFTY-Northeast and served as their regional president in 1964.